gravitational/teleport/rfd/0059-search-based-access-requests.md

 requests proposed here are useful for two different scenarios:

-- Sometimes it is helpful to request elevated roles in the system, like `db-admin`, to perform some system upgrades, or system wide-troubleshooting.
+- Sometimes it is helpful to request elevated roles in the system, like `db-admin`.
+For example, Alice may need to run a Ansible playbook on all machines in a given class, or perform some system upgrades or troubleshooting.
   In this case, role-based access requests work great.

 - In other cases, it’s helpful to request access to a subset of resources.
 In